Uitgelogd

 Frequently Asked Questions

-The joint account consists of a bank account with 2 debit cards and costs €4.75 per month.
+The joint account consists of a bank account with 2 debit cards and costs €5.20 per month.

 The joint account contains a current account, two debit cards and access to online banking services.
 It is a flexible payment package, which means you choose what you want in addition to your basic package.
 For example, you may want to have a credit card.
 You only pay for what you use.
 If something changes, that's no problem.
 You can easily make changes online.
 Check out all the fees in one overview.

 Please note: You can only convert an account without an overdraft facility.
 If you want to keep the option of overdraft, you need to cancel your overdraft facility first.
-After your single account has been converted to a joint account, you can simply reapply for an overdraft facility.
+After your single account has been converted to a joint account, you can reapply for an overdraft facility.

 You can open an account and identify yourself through the ABN AMRO app with the following forms of identification: